 4. Marketing: Data integration has become increasingly crucial in marketing.
 It entails distributing messages to the appropriate audience at the appropriate time.
 Marketing initiatives can quickly devolve if they are not precisely tuned.

 5. Telecoms: In telecommunications, excellent customer service is critical, and data integration is critical.
-Data from many sources is combined to create a 360-degree perspective of the organisation and consumer interactions.
+Data from many sources are combined to create a 360-degree perspective of the organization and consumer interactions.
 It is possible to identify and fix issues that lead to low customer satisfaction and increased customer service requests.

 Data integration challenges

 Unifying inconsistent data silos, keeping up with expanding data volumes, and resolving data quality issues are all common obstacles that data management teams face when it comes to data integration.
 In companies having international operations, Data volumes are rapidly increasing, and this trend will likely accelerate as IoT develops and the adoption of low-cost cloud object storage services grows.

 Data integration software is essential for maximizing the value of all that data, but organizing and planning the necessary integration labor is a difficult task.